khanitin/khanitin.github.io/_research/aging-cognitive-enhancement.md

 ### See:
-Jornkokgoud, K., Makmee, P., Wongupparaj, P., & Grecucci, A. (2025).
+* Jornkokgoud, K., Makmee, P., Wongupparaj, P., & Grecucci, A. (2025).
 Tablet-and Group-Based Multicomponent Cognitive Stimulation for Older Adults With Mild Cognitive Impairment: Single-Group Pilot Study and Protocol for Randomized Controlled Trial.
 JMIR Research Protocols, 14(1), e64465. https://doi.org/10.2196/64465

-Jornkokgoud, K., Makmee, P., Wongupparaj, P., & Grecucci, A. (Under review/Revised).
+* Jornkokgoud, K., Makmee, P., Wongupparaj, P., & Grecucci, A. (Under review).
 A preliminary investigation of tablet- and group-based cognitive stimulation therapy for older adults with mild cognitive impairment in Thailand.
 Journal of Cognitive Enhancement.